The Center for Cosmetic Surgery

 WHAT IS BREAST AUGMENTATION SURGERY?

 Breast augmentation is a cosmetic surgery that increases breast size, usually with a silicone or saline implant, although fat grafting can be used to add volume in some cases.
 When an implant is used, a surgical pocket is created underneath the breast.
-This pocket can be either above or beneath the chest muscles, depending on the patient’s anatomy, activity level, and other factors.
+Depending on the patient’s anatomy, activity level, and other factors, this pocket can be either above or beneath the chest muscles.
 Incisions can be located around the nipple, in the armpit, or, most commonly, in the fold underneath the breast.
 Each approach has advantages and potential drawbacks.

 Breast Augmentation